praekeltfoundation/ways-of-working/docs/cheatsheet.rst

     hub push

-6. Convert the issue into a Pull Request
+6. Open a pull request (PR)
 ::

-    hub pull-request -b develop -i 1
+    hub pull-request -b develop

+You can reference the issue by saying "Fixes #<issue number>" in the body of the PR.
+This will automatically close the issue when the PR is merged.

 7. Get it tested (automatically #thanks-travis-ci), reviewed and +1'ed